This site uses technical (necessary) and analytics cookies.

-The WTO was established on 1 January 1995 at the conclusion of the so-called ‘Uruguay Round’ negotiations and succeeds the General Agreement on Tariffs and Trade (GATT).
-The agreements underpinning the Organisation form the legal framework of the multilateral trade system and are binding on its Members States.
-The Organisation also has a dispute settlement mechanism created to resolve conflicts between its Member States.
+The WTO was established on 1 January 1995 at the conclusion of the so-called “Uruguay Round” negotiations and succeeds the General Agreement on Tariffs and Trade (GATT).
+The agreements underlying the Organisation constitute the legal framework of the multilateral trading system and are binding for all Members.
+The Organisation also has a mechanism for the settlement of disputes, created to resolve conflicts between its Member States.

-In recent years, however, the WTO has entered a crisis due to the inadequacy of the existing – but now outdated – rules, the lack of rules for new sectors (such as e-commerce) and wide divergences of views among its Member States.
-This crisis has resulted in malfunctioning of the Organisation’s main activities, including dispute settlement, which led to the blocking of the Appellate Body (December 2019), and was exacerbated by the failure of several Ministerial Conferences (including, most recently, the 11th Buenos Aires Conference, December 2017).
+In recent years, however, the WTO has entered a crisis due to the inadequacy of the existing rules, which are now obsolete, by the lack of rules for new sectors (such as e-commerce) and by wide divergences of views among its Members.
+This crisis resulted in malfunctions of the Organisation’s main activities, including that of settlement of disputes, which led to the blocking of the Appellate Body (December 2019), and was exacerbated by the failure of subsequent ministerial conferences.

-Aware of the importance of trade for global growth and development, as well as for post-pandemic recovery and in today’s difficult geo-political situation, Member States are working for a reform of the Organisation that can ensure a level playing field for all Member States and promote greater inclusiveness and sustainability for world trade.
+The Members, aware of the importance of trade for global growth and development, have committed to a reform of the Organisation that ensures a level playing field for all Members and promotes greater inclusion and sustainability in world trade.

-In this regard, the 12th WTO Ministerial Conference (MC12), held in Geneva in June 2022, was a turning point, as – under the leadership of Director-General Okonjo-Iweala – it surpassed previous Conferences in ambition and results, thus relaunching the role of this pivotal Organisation in the multilateral trade system.
+In this sense, the XII WTO Ministerial Conference (MC12), held in Geneva in June 2022, represented a turning point, as it surpassed the previous Conferences in ambition and results, relaunching the pivotal role of the Organisation in the multilateral trading system.

 World Trade Organization – Home page – Global trade (wto.org)